 If you are reading this article, you may be one of those to whom ‘googol’ or ‘face book’ seem misspelled at first.
 And when you think of a twittering bird, you imagine it as blue as the sky, don’t you?
 But can you recollect the sign of the location where you’ve had coffee this morning?
 Probably not (unless it was Starbucks).
 No bias, just an example of the sign power.
-The difference between a great logo and a mediocre logo is the difference between being memorable and forgotten, noticed and ignored, and ultimately between a success and a failure.
+The difference between a great company logo and a mediocre company logo is the difference between being memorable and forgotten, noticed and ignored, and ultimately between a success and a failure.

 While your business sells goods or services, your branding and logo are selling feelings.
 They should evoke an anticipation of future benefits, the joy of belonging to a privileged group right now, or a sweet memory of past purchases.
 And the customers will want more!

 Even if you don’t tick any of the boxes, there is always a chance to improve things with the power of graphic design.
 An expert logo designer can perform miracles.
-A wee font refresh here, a slight simplification there, some smoothing of the icon, and a little tint here and there can suddenly make your logo appealing for new demographics.
+A wee font refresh here, a slight simplification there, some smoothing of the icon, and a little tint here and there can suddenly make your brand logo appealing for new demographics.

 The redesign does entail changes in every branded item, along with appropriate costs, but they will certainly pay off.
 A professionally designed website, business cards, company signage, etc., can elevate your brand to a whole new level, and the change in the brand will increase the company's reputation and can bring it new deals.